 The Swiss Medical Devices Ordinance (MedDO / ODim) came into force on 26 May 2021, aligning closely with EU MDR 2017/745 and IVDR 2017/746 in structure and requirements.
 However, it operates as independent Swiss law requiring independent Swiss registration and a CH-REP with a Swiss address.

-Who needs a CH-REP?
+Who needs a Swiss authorised representative (CH-REP)?

 The CH-REP must be established in Switzerland and registered with Swissmedic.
 Unlike the EU where your EU AR can be based anywhere in the 27 member states, the CH-REP must have a Swiss address.